 Petcube in action

 The camera with the Petcube features really high quality 1080p video including night vision.
-After a 7-day free trial, you can opt for a subscription to 24-hour recording with either 10 or 30 days of cloud storage, making the PetCube a great security camera as well as a way to keep an eye on your pet.
+After a 7-day free trial, you can opt for a subscription with additional storage, event history and other perks.

 When you set up the PetCube, you can choose to share your camera with others through the Petcube Care app, something our family was not too interested in due to privacy concerns.
 By default, the camera settings are private to the owner, however, we can see the attraction of being able to share the video with various family and friends who may be interested in seeing and interacting with their pet when they are away.
 For instance, it would be great for students away at college or family members traveling on business to be able to open their phone and talk to their dog and reward her with a treat.